MT as a walled garden

 How do we solve this issue?

 It is much easier to identify a problem than it is to solve it.
-And unfortunately I don’t have a ready made solution for this problem.
+Unfortunately, I don’t have a ready-made solution for this problem.
 What comes to mind is to drive organizations like TAUS to take the mantle and drive the issue.
 TAUS has done great work on garnering training data and designing quality tools to be used across the industry.
 Perhaps Jaap and his team can push for the creation of a rosetta stone for MT training that allows enterprises to move from one training process to another easily.

-Amazon and Microsoft’s Gluon goes a way towards helping solve this problem, but it’s real focus is to expand the use of ML by making the integration and interfaces more like other development work.
+Amazon and Microsoft’s Gluon go a way towards helping solve this problem, but its real focus is to expand the use of ML by making the integration and interfaces more like other development work.